r3dg0d/detoxify-discord-py/README.md

 # Preface
 The internet is the wild west.
 Anything can happen on here.
 This is the main reason why most big-tech companies have a TOS (terms-of-service).
 Some companies (Twitch for instance), are kinda lazy about there TOS.
 They can't have moderators moderating 24/7 on there platforms.
-The internet needs an AUTOMATED, easy-to-use AI and Bot to moderate all things TOS related.
-Otherwise, government will keep bringing big-tech companies into questioning about privacy laws, which, to be fair are pretty fair.
+The internet needs an AUTOMATED, easy-to-use AI that can moderate everything.

 I plan on making a discord bot which automates all TOS-functions as a whole, and ensuring discord servers have a safe, friendly, and joyful community.
 Without all the negativity, nudity, etc. which I have noticed on a few discord servers.